ldtteam/MinecoloniesWiki/source/tutorials/worldgencolonies.md

 <ul>
   <li> "structurize:blocksolidsubstitution" turns into dirt, which may be converted to another block by a processor defined later in the same file.</li>
-  <li> "structurize:blocksubstitution" is ignored, meaning that existing blocks in the world will remain in place when the structure generates.<li>
+  <li> "structurize:blocksubstitution" is ignored, meaning that existing blocks in the world will remain in place when the structure generates.</li>
 </ul>

 #### Decay Example